flame-engine/flame/doc/tutorials/klondike/step2.md

 # 2. Scaffolding

-In this section we will use broad strokes in order to outline the main elements of the game.
+In this section we will use broad strokes to outline the main elements of the game.
 This includes the main game class, and the general layout.

 ## KlondikeGame

-In Flame universe, the `FlameGame` class is the cornerstone of any game.
+In Flame universe, the **FlameGame** class is the cornerstone of any game.
 This class runs the game loop, dispatches events, owns all the components that comprise the game (the component tree), and usually also serves as the central repository for the game's state.